WHAT IS GOING ON AT CHURCH –

 The church is very grateful to Sally for offering this avenue of support to the congregation and the community.

-For all those links, please note the “Older Posts” button near bottom of page.
+For the above church website links, please note the “Older Posts” button near bottom of each page.

 Daily Corona Prayer